Gov. Greg Abbott, Beto O’Rourke agree to debate Sept. 30 in Edinburg

 “In between television appearances in New York and fundraising in Hollywood, we are pleased Beto O’Rourke is taking the time to debate Governor Abbott in the only statewide televised debate,” Abbott spokesperson Mark Miner said in a statement.

 Abbott’s campaign has said the Sept.
-30 will be in the evening and will be an hour long.
+30 debate will be in the evening and will be an hour long.
 It will be available in every media market, including on Spanish-language channels, according to the campaign.
-It will be moderated by a panel of journalists.
+It will be moderated by Britt Moreno of KXAN in Austin, with a panel of journalists including Sally Hernandez of KXAN, Gromer Jeffers of The Dallas Morning News and Steve Spriester of KSAT in San Antonio.

-Disclosure: The University of Texas Rio Grande Valley has been a financial supporter of The Texas Tribune, a nonprofit, nonpartisan news organization that is funded in part by donations from members, foundations and corporate sponsors.
-Financial supporters play no role in the Tribune’s journalism.
-Find a complete list of them here.

-This story originally appeared in The Texas Tribune: Gov. Greg Abbott, Beto O'Rourke agree to debate Sept.
-30 in Edinburg